SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ![Entity-Viewer](https://user-images.githubusercontent.com/9074514/48112200-4b8ecc00-e20a-11e8-87c9-4d06011a2777.png)

-The next configuration step will create a **SAP Cloud Platform Mobile Services** application for you.
+The next configuration step will create a **SAP Cloud Platform Mobile Services** application configuration for you.

 Enter the following information: